decentralized-identity/did-siop-browser-ext/README.md

 - Build an Android app

 ## How to integrate ##
-You could find a working solution with minimum dependencies [here](https://github.com/RadicalLedger/did-siop-rp-web-min).

 ### Steps
 * Use ***did-siop relying party library*** from ***https://res.cloudinary.com/sanlw/raw/upload/v1587477454/did-siop/did-siop.bundle.compiled.minified_nj0qmc.js*** to communicate with the Chrome extension.
   * Include the library in any html page using script tag.